dynatrace-oss/OneAgent-SDK-Python-AutoInstrumentation/README.md

 * `AUTODYNATRACE_CAPTURE_HEADERS`: Default: `False`, set to `True` to capture request headers
 * `AUTODYNATRACE_LOG_LEVEL`: Default `WARNING`
-* `AUTODYNATRACE_FORKABLE`: Default `False`, set to `True` to [instrument forked processes](https://github.com/Dynatrace/OneAgent-SDK-for-Python#using-the-oneagent-sdk-for-python-with-forked-child-processes-only-available-on-linux)
+* `AUTODYNATRACE_FORKABLE`: Default `False`, set to `True` to [instrument forked processes](https://github.com/Dynatrace/OneAgent-SDK-for-Python#using-the-oneagent-sdk-for-python-with-forked-child-processes-only-available-on-linux).
+Use this for gunicorn/uwsgi
-* `AUTODYNATRACE_VIRTUAL_HOST`: Overwrite the default Virtual Host for Flaks and Django
+* `AUTODYNATRACE_VIRTUAL_HOST`: Overwrite the default Virtual Host for web frameworks
-* `AUTODYNATRACE_APPLICATION_ID`: Overwrite the default Application Name for Flask and Django
+* `AUTODYNATRACE_APPLICATION_ID`: Overwrite the default Application Name for web frameworks
-* `AUTODYNATRACE_CONTEXT_ROOT`: Overwrite the default Context Root for Flask and Django
+* `AUTODYNATRACE_CONTEXT_ROOT`: Overwrite the default Context Root for web frameworks
 * `AUTODYNATRACE_CUSTOM_SERVICE_NAME`: Overwrite the custom service name (used by `@autodynatrace.trace`)
 * `AUTODYNATRACE_CUSTOM_SERVICE_USE_FQN`: Default `False`, set to `True` to use fully qualified names for service and method names in custom traced services
 * `AUTODYNATRACE_INSTRUMENT_<LIB_NAME>`: If set to `False`, Disables the instrumentation for a specific lib, example: `AUTODYNATRACE_INSTRUMENT_CONCURRENT=False`, default is `True`